-My name is Christopher Carlos Montejo and I am a second-year honors college student at Florida International University majoring in Philosophy and Computer Science and minoring in Art History and Psychology.
-My studies focus on the intersection of aesthetics, cognition, and community, and I plan to pursue a career in university professorship and museum education.
+My name is Christopher Carlos Montejo and I am an honors college student at Florida International University majoring in Philosophy and Computer Science and minoring in Art and Psychology.
+My studies focus on the intersection of aesthetics, cognition, and community, and I plan to pursue a career in university professorship.
 In my spare time, I host a jazz show at the campus radio station, skateboard, write, and play too many video games.

 Deering As Text

 by Christopher Carlos Montejo of FIU at Deering Estate on January 28, 2022.